bitExpert/disco/docs/basic/bean-config.md

 `@Alias({"type" = true})`

-Setting the `type` attribute to `true` (name attribute must be omitted in this case) tells Disco to use the return type of the method as an alias.
+Setting the `type` attribute to `true` (name attribute must be omitted in this case) tells Techno to use the return type of the method as an alias.

 This is very useful because you can work with PHP's `::class` language construct like in this example: `$annotationBeanFactory->get(SampleService::class)`.